-Tables \ref{tab:application_broad_each_1}, \ref{tab:application_broad_each_3}, and \ref{tab:application_broad_each_6} present our \textit{rdbinary} and \textit{rdrobust} estimates of the impact on the \textit{broad} corruption for $7$ different subsamples around each individual cutoff.
-See Online Appendix for qualitatively similar results for the \textit{narrow} corruption indicator.
-For all specifications, confidence intervals for each subsample are much wider than for the pooled sample.
-Nevertheless, our \textit{rdbinary} estimates tend to offer much shorter confidence intervals than \textit{rdrobust} estimates.
-For example, Cutoff 3 has a sample size of $225$, which is too small for \textit{rdrobust} to have any insights from its estimate.
-On the other hand, our \textit{rdbinary} estimates offer reasonable lower bounds for the impact on the broad corruption measure, which are not far negative compared to the lower bound of the confidence interval from \textit{rdrobust}.
+Tables \ref{tab:application_broad_each_1}, \ref{tab:application_broad_each_3}, and \ref{tab:application_broad_each_6} present our \textit{rdbinary} and \textit{rdrobust} estimates of the impact on the broad corruption indicator for seven different subsamples around each individual cutoff.
+See the Online Appendix for qualitatively similar results for the narrow corruption indicator.
+For all specifications, the confidence intervals for each subsample are much wider than those for the pooled sample.
+Nevertheless, our \textit{rdbinary} method tends to yield much shorter confidence intervals than \textit{rdrobust}.
+For example, Cutoff 3 has a sample size of $225$, which is too small for \textit{rdrobust} to offer any meaningful implications from its confidence interval.
+By contrast, our \textit{rdbinary} confidence intervals offer reasonable lower bounds for the impact on the broad corruption measure, which are not very negative compared with the lower bound of the confidence interval from \textit{rdrobust}.